JeremyYeaton/old-website/research/WorkWithMe.md

 - Stimulus creation
 - Data collection-->

-All of this is negotiable.
-If you think you'd like to collaborate, send me an [email](mailto:jdyeaton27@gmail.com) and we can work out the details!
+If you think you'd like to collaborate, send me an [email](mailto:jdyeaton27@gmail.com).
+I'm always excited to learn new methods or topics, so if you think I might be useful, shoot me a message and we can figure it out!